Scale free chaos in the confined Vicsek flocking model: Phase transitions within regions of chaos

-Experimental data suggest that setting $k_c\xi=1$ and choosing an appropriate value of $z$ collapse $\hat{C}(k,t)/\hat{C}(k,0)$ into a single function of $k^zt$ with $z=1.12\pm 0.16$.\cite{cav17} Our numerical simulations of the confined VM yield a power law $\tau_{k_c}\sim k_c^{-z}$ with $z=1$ ($z=1.01\pm 0.01$), as indicated in Fig.~\ref{fig4}(b).
-Fig.~\ref{fig5} illustrates how NDCCF curves collapse to a single one in terms of $k_c^zt$ at the scale-free chaos line for $0<k_c^zt<4$ provided $z=1.01\pm 0.01$.
-Moreover, NDCCF curves drop to values close to zero for $k^zt>5$ but they do not collapse for those larger times.
+We have obtained a power law $\tau_{k_c}\sim k_c^{-z}$ with $z=1.01\pm 0.01$ for $k_c\xi=1$, as shown in Fig.~\ref{fig5}(b).
+For this value of $z$, Fig.~\ref{fig4}(b) illustrates how NDCCF curves $g(t)$ collapse to a single one in terms of $k_c^zt$ at the scale-free chaos line for $0<k_c^zt<4$.
+Moreover, NDCCF curves drop to values close to zero for $k^zt>5$ but they do not collapse for those larger times unlike critical behavior near equilibrium phase transitions. {\em What happens?} We surmize that some regions of the chaotic attractors are much more frequently visited than others, which indicates that different length and time scales coexist within the attractor.
+This can be ascertained by finding the multifractal dimension $D_q$.
+After a long transient (30000 time steps), a set of $M$ values of the CM position $\vec{x}_i=\mathbf{X}(t_i)$, $i=1,\ldots, M$, form a Poincar\'e map of the attractor.
+Then we define the multifractal dimension $D_q$ \cite{gra83,paw87,bul99},